ponyfoo/articles/2019/02-13--action-pattern-clean-obvious-testable-code/body.markdown

 So there you have it!
 Actions are a wonderful way to clean up your codebase, make things more predictable, and save yourself a ton of time in the process.

 Because actions are just a JavaScript pattern, the cost to test them out in your own app is zero.
 Try it, see if you like it.
 Most importantly: see if they improve the quality of your code.
-If you're struggling to write code that perform predictably, give this pattern a try.
+If you're struggling to write code that performs predictably, give this pattern a try.
 You won't regret it.